Tenroller/ClipForge/cat-video-creator/backend/vendors/README.md

 - brainrot: contains `tikyou_video_generator` package
 - fonts: copied from `MoneyPrinter/fonts`

-Environment: for MoneyPrinter, create `.env` next to `vendors/moneyprinter` or set env vars in parent shell before starting FastAPI.
+Environment:
+- Canonical env file lives at the repository root `.env` and is auto-loaded by the backend.
+- Optional: `.env` next to `vendors/moneyprinter` can override keys specific to MoneyPrinter if needed.